panaversity/learn-agentic-ai/05_ai_protocols/01_base/readme.md

 - **HTTP (1.1/2/3), REST**: The web's lingua franca, powering APIs and agent-to-agent/service communication.
 - **Streamable_HTTP, SSE**: Techniques for real-time and event-driven data flows over HTTP.
 - **JSON_RPC, gRPC**: The two most important RPC paradigms for agent-to-agent and agent-to-service calls, with gRPC leveraging Protobuf for efficiency.
-- **Serialization_Formats**: Covers Protobuf, JSON, and Apache Arrow—critical for structuring and exchanging AI data packets, embeddings, and multi-modal content.
+- **19_Serialization_Formats**: Covers Protobuf, JSON, and Apache Arrow—critical for structuring and exchanging AI data packets, embeddings, and multi-modal content.
 - **WebRTC, WebTransport, WebCodecs**: Advanced protocols for real-time, peer-to-peer, and multi-modal streaming, essential for next-gen agentic and immersive systems.
 - **WebSockets, MQTT**: Event-driven, persistent, and lightweight communication for distributed and IoT-style agentic systems.
-- **Future_AI_Protocols**: A space for research, proposals, and tracking the evolution of AI-native communication standards.
+- **20_Future_AI_Protocols**: A space for research, proposals, and tracking the evolution of AI-native communication standards.

 ---